jun9303/jun9303.github.io/_pages/about.md

 # HONORS & SCHOLARSHIPS

 - **Representative of the Engineering Class of 2018** in the 72nd SNU Summer Graduation Ceremony, Aug 2018
+- **Commendation for Devotion to Auxiliary Police service** from the chief of Jongno Police Station, Jul 2015
 - **[National Scholarship for Science and Engineering](http://www.kosaf.go.kr/eng/jsp/aid/aid02_01_01.jsp?ttab1=0)** from *Korea Student Aid Foundation*, Mar 2012 - Dec 2017

 <br>